 Gaming has seen the most investment and application of immersive technology.
 Virtual Reality immerses players in the game.
 In turn, it improves the UX and increases user engagement.

 Immersive Tech can do wonders for education.
 Before the pandemic, it followed gaming in its application.
 Since then, Immersive Tech in this sector has grown extensively.
 Thanks to Immersive technology, students can reap the benefits of training with 3D Tech, VR, and AR.
 Primary and secondary scholars can learn how nature and the world around them work.
 Also, medical students can learn to operate.
 It can also benefit training in tourism, art, and history.
-You can take a look at this article to know exactly how Immersive Learning works.

 Another critical application area for Immersive Tech is healthcare.
 Like education, it has seen a surge during the COVID-19 pandemic.
 Here, Immersive Technology can train doctors to perform surgeries through simulations.
 Further, people with low vision can seek aid from VR headsets.
 These experiences can also help patients with chronic conditions or help relieve pain.